 Here are a couple of great quality beginner headphones.

-- Audio-Technica ATH-M50x – Great value for money, comfortable, and surprisingly high-quality sound.
+- Audio-Technica ATH-M40x (check price) – great value for money, comfortable, and surprisingly high-quality sound.
+Check out the review

-- Sennheiser HD 280 PRO – A slightly cheaper alternative if money is tight.
-An absolute bargain and one of the best performers in the budget range.
+- Sennheiser HD 280 Pro (check price) – a slightly cheaper alternative if money is tight; an absolute bargain and one of the best performers in the budget range.
+Check out the review

 If you plan to record any vocals or live instruments like acoustic guitar, then you’ll need a microphone.
 The first choice you’ll have to make is whether to go for a condenser microphone or a dynamic microphone.